timbertson/foperator/README.md

 And `Client` is the type of the client - `Skuber` if you're using `foperator-skuber`.

 A reconciler is essentially a function of the type `(Client, T) => IO[ReconcileResult]`.
+Like a function it's inert, you need to provide a client in order to run it.

 The reconciler is given the current state of the object it's reconciling, and is responsible for making the world right (which is up to you).

 However there are some convenience builders to make this even simpler, e.g. if you don't need to return a custom result or interact with the client, you can just supply a function `T => IO[Unit]`.

+## `Client[IO, Client]`

+The Client trait is a foperator wrapper around an underlying client (e.g. skuber or kubernetes-client).
+This is the dependency you'll need in order to actually run anything.
+Individual backends inherit from this type.

+(The `Client` paramater is essentially "Self", i.e. the Skuber client implements Client[Task, Skuber]).
+This is a little ugly and I'd get rid of it if I knew how ;)

-## Operations[IO, Cclient, T]
+## `Client.Companion[IO]`

+Each backend's companion object (e.g. Skuber, KubernetesClient, TestClient) inherits some common companion functionality.
+Most useful is the `Reconcile` builder object, which saves you from having to specify the IO and Client types explicitly.

+## `Operations[IO, Client, T]`

-The Operations type simply ties together a backend client engine with a compatible resource type.
-Given these, it provides convenience functions for anything that needs a client - reading, writing, creating a mirror and running a reconciler.
+The Operations type is the convenient interface tying together a Client and a specific resource type.
+It provides convenience functions for anything you want to do with a client - reading, writing, creating a mirror and running a reconciler.

+Operations can only be constructed for a combination of `IO`, `Client` and `T` where there is an implicit `Engine` available, which essentially controls what resources a given backend is capable of operating on (see below).

-## ResourceMirror[IO, T]
+## `ResourceMirror[IO, T]`

 A ResourceMirror is effectively a local cache of the Kubernetes state that we're interested in.
 You can set up a ResourceMirror for all objects of a given type, or just for a subset (based on labels).
 It will initially get a list of all such resources, as well as setting up a watch for any future changes.
 Using this, it maintains an internal state of every watched object, _plus_ a stream of IDs of updated resources.